Why Are Most Big Cases Tried in Downtown Los Angeles Court?

 Downtown Los Angeles Court 210 W. Temple

-It's the biggest one.
-It has the most judges.
-It's where all the prosecutors are based; therefore, they usually file prominent severe criminal cases in that courthouse.
+It's the biggest one, with the most judges, and where all the prosecutors are based; therefore, they usually file prominent severe criminal cases in that courthouse.

-The cases that might get some publicity – they want to have it in downtown Los Angeles where most of the head honchos of the District Attorney’s office are stationed.
-They're either in the building at 210 W. Temple or across the street in the Hall of Justice.
+The District Attorney's office prefers to hold cases that might receive publicity in downtown Los Angeles, where most of the head honchos of the office are stationed.
+This strategic decision is influenced by the presence of the building at 210 W. Temple or the Hall of Justice across the street, which are convenient for the office's operations.

 Also, because (1) they've got their leading group of prosecutors down there, and (2) that particular courthouse is best suited to handle significant cases.
 It's got all of the facilities necessary.
 It's closest to the county jail.
 That's why they try big cases in downtown Los Angeles.
 Let's review this topic further below.